Nikita-DS02/Data-engineering-batch-pipeline/README.md

-💡 Project: Data Engineering - Batch Processing Pipeline (DLMDSEDE02 - Task 1)
+# 💡 Project: Data Engineering - Batch Processing Pipeline

-This project implements a batch-processing data architecture for analyzing household energy consumption data.
-It fulfills the requirements for Phase 2 (Development/Reflection) of the IU International University of Applied Sciences Data Engineering course portfolio (DLMDSEDE02).
+# Course: DLMDSEDE02 - Data Engineering (IU International University)
+## Task: Task 1 - Build a batch-processing-based data architecture
+## Phase: Phase 2 - Development & Reflection

-🏛️ Architecture Overview
+### 📈 Overview

+This project implements the batch-processing data architecture conceptualized in Phase 1.
+It demonstrates a complete pipeline for ingesting, processing, and storing household energy consumption data using modern data engineering tools and practices.
+The system reads raw data, cleans it, aggregates energy consumption quarterly, and stores the results in a PostgreSQL database, ready for potential downstream machine learning applications.

+---

+### 🏗️ Architecture & Microservices

-The system utilizes a microservices architecture, orchestrated locally using Docker Compose.
-This aligns with the concepts developed in Phase 1 and processes data in scheduled batches.
+The system follows a microservices architecture, orchestrated locally via Docker Compose to ensure Infrastructure as Code (IaC) principles for reproducibility.

-The core components are:
+The core components running in isolated containers are:

-📨 Kafka (confluentinc/cp-kafka:7.5.0): Handles reliable data ingestion.
-Raw household power consumption data is published to the raw_energy topic.
+- 📨 Kafka (confluentinc/cp-kafka:7.5.0): Handles reliable, fault-tolerant data ingestion.
+Raw records are published to the raw_energy topic.

+- 🔗 Zookeeper (confluentinc/cp-zookeeper:latest): Manages Kafka cluster state (required dependency).

-💾 HDFS (bde2020/hadoop-namenode:2.0.0-hadoop3.1.1-java8): Serves as the conceptual distributed storage layer for raw data.
-(Note: In this specific implementation, Spark reads directly from Kafka).
+- 💾 HDFS (bde2020/hadoop-namenode:2.0.0-hadoop3.1.1-java8): Represents the conceptual distributed raw data storage layer.
+(Note: Data is read directly from Kafka in this specific processing script).

-✨ Spark (apache/spark:3.5.1): Performs the core batch processing.
-It reads JSON data from the Kafka topic, parses/cleans records, aggregates energy consumption quarterly, and writes the final results.
+- ✨ Spark (apache/spark:3.5.1): Executes the core batch processing logic.
+Reads from Kafka, performs transformations (cleaning, type casting, date parsing), aggregates data quarterly, and writes results.

-📊 PostgreSQL (postgres:latest): Acts as the data serving layer, storing the final aggregated quarterly results in the quarterly_energy_data table for potential downstream ML applications.
+- 📊 PostgreSQL (postgres:latest): Serves as the data delivery layer, storing the final aggregated quarterly results (quarterly_energy_data table).

-🔗 Zookeeper (confluentinc/cp-zookeeper:latest): Manages Kafka cluster state (required dependency).

-📋 Requirements

-To run this project, you will need:
+---

+### 🛠️ Technologies Used

-🐳 Docker & Docker Compose: For running the containerized services.
+- Orchestration: Docker & Docker Compose

-🐙 Git: For version control and cloning the repository.

-📄 Dataset: The "Individual household electric power consumption Data Set" from the UCI Machine Learning Repository.
-Download the .zip file, extract it, and place the household_power_consumption.txt file in the data/ directory of this project.
+- Ingestion: Apache Kafka

+- Processing: Apache Spark (using PySpark API)

+- Storage (Conceptual): HDFS

+- Storage (Final Aggregates): PostgreSQL

+- Languages: Python 3.8+ (for Spark scripts)

+- Key Python Libraries: pyspark, pandas (for ingestion), kafka-python (for ingestion)

+---

+### Version Control: Git & GitHub

+---

+### ⚙️ Core Workflow

+#### Data Ingestion:

+- The ingest_to_kafka.py script reads the raw .txt data using pandas.

+- Each row is converted to JSON format.

+- Messages are published to the raw_energy Kafka topic.

+#### Batch Processing:

+The process_with_spark.py script reads the JSON messages from Kafka using Spark Structured Streaming's batch mode (read).

+#### Data Cleaning & Transformation:

+- Spark parses the JSON payload.

+- Data types are cast appropriately (e.g., numerics, timestamps).

+- Missing values (?) are handled (filtered out in this implementation).

+- Timestamp information is used to derive the calendar quarter.

+#### Quarterly Aggregation:

+- The cleaned data is grouped by the derived quarter.

+- The total energy consumption (Global_active_power converted to Watt-hours) and the count of records are calculated for each quarter.

+#### Data Loading:

+The final aggregated Spark DataFrame is written via JDBC to the quarterly_energy_data table in PostgreSQL.

+---

-🚀 How to Run the Pipeline
+## 🚀 How to Run the Project

-Follow these steps precisely to set up the environment and execute the data pipeline:
+Follow these steps precisely in your terminal from the project's root directory:

-Clone the Repository:
+- **Clone the Repository:**

 git clone [https://github.com/Nikita-DS02/Data-engineering-batch-pipeline.git](https://github.com/Nikita-DS02/Data-engineering-batch-pipeline.git)
 cd Data-engineering-batch-pipeline

-Place Data:
+- **Place Data:**
-Ensure the household_power_consumption.txt dataset file is located inside the data/ directory within the cloned project folder.
+Download the dataset ("Individual household electric power consumption") from the UCI Repository.
+Extract it and place the household_power_consumption.txt file inside the data/ directory.

-Build and Start Services:
+- **Build and Start Services:**
-From the project root directory, launch all services using Docker Compose:
+- **Launch the entire architecture using Docker Compose:**

 docker-compose up -d

-Wait about a minute for all containers (Kafka, Zookeeper, HDFS, Postgres, Spark) to initialize.
-Verify they are running using docker ps.
+Wait ~1 minute for services to initialize.
+Verify all 5 containers are Up using docker ps.

-Install Python Dependencies:
+- **Install Python Dependencies:**
-Install the required Python libraries (pandas, kafka-python) inside the running Spark container:
+- **Install necessary libraries within the Spark container:**

 docker exec --user root -it data-engineering-batch-pipeline-spark-1 pip install pandas kafka-python

-Run Ingestion Script:
-Submit the Python script (ingest_to_kafka.py) using spark-submit.
-This reads the raw .txt file and publishes each record as a JSON message to the Kafka raw_energy topic:
+- **Run Ingestion Script:**
+Execute the data ingestion job via spark-submit:

 docker exec --user root -it data-engineering-batch-pipeline-spark-1 /opt/spark/bin/spark-submit \
   --master 'local[*]' \